As ING Direct becomes Tangerine, will no frills legacy survive?

 She also likes Tangerine’s new mobile app that lets her do all her banking from her smart phone, including depositing cheques by simply snapping a picture of them.

 For Aceto, the name change is both an opportunity and a challenge, one he would have preferred to avoid.
-It Total Of air leakage testing tightness.

 The name change was foisted on the Canadian unit under the terms of its sale in September, 2012.
 ING’s parent, ING Groep NV, opted to exit the Canadian market after it was forced to sell its U.S. operations as part of a 2008 bailout by the Dutch government.